 Availability at least three days per week.

-Ability to work night shifts, weekend shifts, and holidays is required.
+Ability to work night/morning shifts, weekend shifts, and holidays is required.

 There is currently no on-site housing at Greenwood.
 You will be responsible for finding your own housing.
 However, we will certainly be available to make recommendations on housing in the area.
 You will also be responsible for arranging your own transportation to and from the center.
 Please be aware there is no public transportation directly to the center.